 With these caveats in mind, the Academy has readied tools to help members decide whether to apply.

-The AAFP Primary Care First Dashboard and the AAFP Practice Assessment Checklist are designed to help assess a practice's readiness to participate in PCF, addressing criteria including care delivery capabilities, data infrastructure and potential financial impact.
+The AAFP Primary Care First Dashboards for CPC+ Practices and Non-CPC+ Practices, and the AAFP Practice Assessment Checklist are designed to help assess a practice's readiness to participate in PCF, addressing criteria including care delivery capabilities, data infrastructure and potential financial impact.

 Geography first: In 2021, PCF will be offered in Alaska, Arkansas, California, Colorado, Delaware, Florida, the Greater Buffalo region of New York, the Greater Kansas City region of Kansas and Missouri, the Greater Philadelphia region, Hawaii, Louisiana, Maine, Massachusetts, Michigan, Montana, Nebraska, New Hampshire, New Jersey, North Dakota, the North Hudson-Capital region of N.Y., Ohio and the Northern Kentucky region (statewide in Ohio and partial state in Kentucky), Oklahoma, Oregon, Rhode Island, Tennessee and Virginia.